MartinaBialek/CyberBootcamp-UofO-Project-1/README.md

 | ELK-VM   |    No               | 10.1.0.7             |

 ### Elk Configuration
 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous in the following ways:

-**- What is the main advantage of automating configuration with Ansible?**

 - Flexible/Customizable: You can create a customizable environment regardless of where it is deployed.
 - Free: Operates as an open-source tool.